 Email all the above items in PDF form, preferably all in one PDF, to Prof. Tom Buchele at email@example.com.
 If you have any questions, please email Prof. Buchele or call him at 503.768.6736.

-The date for fall registration is March 17, 2017.
+The deadline for applying to the Earthrise clinic is March 24, 2017.
 Students will be notified whether they have been accepted in time to register.

 Remember, you must have our approval before you register for the course.

 |3 credits||One sem||None, though it’s helpful to have taken Environmental Law and/or Admin Law.
 We highly recommend that you take Environmental Litigation.||

 Class meets on Fridays from noon to 2 pm

 |Writing||Professional Responsibility||Other Law School Requirements|